 There are a bunch of third-party dedicated screen ruler applications.
-These do not work in OS X’s full screen mode, many cause problems with high-resolution Retina screens, and tend to be hard to use as they have too may features.
-These apps are priced at 22 Euro on average in the Mac App Store.
+These don’t work in OS X’s full-screen mode, many cause problems with high-resolution Retina screens, and tend to be hard to use as they’ve too many features.
+These apps are priced at 22 euros on average in the Mac App Store.

 When you need exact measurements, select the region and click to take a screenshot instead of dismissing the tool.
 The file will be created on your Desktop.
-Open it in Preview where you can drag, select, and then drag again to reposition the selection.
-This will allow you to do more precise alignments and measurements x.
+Open it in the Preview app where you can drag, select, and then drag again to reposition the selection.
+This will allow you to do more precise alignments and measurements.